Home to Vancouver’s July Folk Music Festival and located between Kitsilano and Locarno beaches, Jericho Beach is one of Vancouver’s favourite beaches.

 Beautiful Jericho Beach

-The beach at Jericho is always busy in the summer, but especially in mid-July when it’s the venue for Vancouver’s very popular Folk Music Festival.
+The beach at Jericho is always busy in the summer, but especially in mid-July when it’s the venue for Vancouver’s very popular Folk Music Festival (which, unfortunately, has been cancelled for 2023).

 Jericho – the Beach